bartificer/programming-by-stealth/docs/pbs64.md

 I want to draw your attention to a few key points in this code.
 Firstly, note the use of the `sr-only` utility class to hide the labels from everything but assistive devices.

 The second thing I want to draw your attention to is the use of the sizing utility classes `mr-sm-2` and `mb-2`.
 The first adds a small right margin at all breakpoints above the very smallest.
-I.e., when ever the form is not stacked a small right margin is added to stop the elements touching off each other.
-The `mb-2` ensures that when the form is stacked that there is vertical space between the elements.
+That is, whenever the form is not stacked, a small right margin is added to stop the elements touching off each other.
+The `mb-2` ensures that, when the form is stacked, there is vertical space between the elements.
 Removing these classes results in a very ugly form indeed!

 ![](../assets/pbs64/Screenshot-2018-10-02-at-23.53.54.png)